Eleocharis confervoides: Description

 Two tubular parts of the leaf (sheaths) are enveloped on base of each culm.
 The lower sheath is very thin, light-colored or sometimes reddish-brown colored, while the other sheath is longer tubular, very thin and light-colored or greenish with reddish brown lines.

 Spikelet is a structure of two sterile bracts with small axis and a few florets.
 The peduncle has spikelets which are develop among the culms that form whorls.
 They have 2.3-5.1 cm length and 0.35-0.9 cm width.
 They have two leaf sheaths with easily decomposition.
 Peduncle is covered by the upper sheath and its apex covers the base of the spikelet.

 Spikelets are created at the tips of each peduncle.
 Their length is 8–12 mm and their width is 1.5–2 mm, with long, elliptic or long-ovate shape.
 Each spikelet has a pair of bracts at its base (glumes).
 They are green or greyish with a reddish-brown central line and the median portion is thicker.
 They have lanceolate shape (narrowly ovate and tapering to a point at the apex), 8–12 mm long, the lower is shorter and has 3-veined, while the upper has 1-veined.

 The flower has lateral stamens which are 4 mm long or longer than broad anthers and a pistil with an egg-shaped or 3-angled ovary and a long style with two long, hairy stigmatic branches.

-Fruits are nutlets (often called an anhene in literature on Cyperaceae).
+Fruits are nutlets (often called an achene in literature on Cyperaceae).
 Nutlets are hardened, minute, one-seeded fruit.
 The nutlets of this species are grey or pale brownish, egg-shaped with the broadest parts towards the apex, 2–2.5 mm long and 1.5–2 mm wide with darker tapering beak 2–3 mm long.